Kat Slater

-In January 2023, Lily confides in Kat about her underage pregnancy and tells her that Stacey and Martin booked her in for a termination.
-Kat tells Lily that she does not have to go through with it if she does not want to.
-Lily tells her that it was her decision but she is having second thoughts.
-After a heart-to-heart with Kat about Zoe, Lily decides to keep the baby and tell the father Ricky Mitchell (Frankie Day).

 Creation

 Casting

-In 2000, EastEnders' executive producer John Yorke decided to introduce the "classic" Slater family.
+In 2000, EastEnders' executive producer, John Yorke, decided to introduce the "classic" Slater family.
 He felt the show needed to go back to its roots and bring back some traditional values.
 BBC's head of drama, Mal Young commented, "We do not have enough solid families in the soap, there were a lot of fractured families and people who were alone."
-The family were created as a replacement for the di Marco family, who were axed by Yorke.
-The family consisted of, grandmother Mo Harris (Laila Morse), father Charlie (Derek Martin), his four children, Lynne (Elaine Lordan), Kat (Wallace), Little Mo (Kacey Ainsworth), Zoe (Michelle Ryan), as well as Lynne's boyfriend Garry Hobbs (Ricky Groves).

-It later transpired that Kat was the mother of Zoe, after being raped by her uncle Harry Slater (Michael Elphick).
+The family consisted of grandmother Mo Harris (Laila Morse); father Charlie Slater (Derek Martin); and his four children, Lynne Slater (Elaine Lordan), Kat (Wallace), Little Mo Morgan (Kacey Ainsworth) and Zoe Slater (Michelle Ryan), and Lynne's boyfriend, Garry Hobbs (Ricky Groves).
+However, in 2001, it is revealed that Kat was the mother of Zoe, after being raped by her uncle Harry Slater (Michael Elphick).

 Actress Jessie Wallace was cast in the role of Kat after the character was developed at an improvisation session for thirty actors and actresses earlier in the year.
 Speaking of her casting, Wallace commented: "I'm pleased to be playing the champion floosie in the square.
 I want to achieve Cindy Beale proportions!
 Basically, Kat goes clubbing, steals other people's men and gets into fights.
 I love her.
 Everyone's warned me to expect a lot of stick in the street – Kat's such a full-on character.
 But I'm prepared for the fact that my life's going to change completely.
 I can't wait, but at the same time I'm scared."
 Wallace made her first on-screen appearance as Kat on 18 September 2000.